-Check out our recipe section for interesting things to do with watermelon, aside from slicing cubes and red smileys and devouring it on the spot.
-Enjoy!
+Check out our recipe section for interesting things to do with watermelon, if any is left after slicing into cubes and devoured on the spot.

-Alon, Bat Ami, Dror, Orin, Yochai and the Chubeza team
+Alon, Bat Ami, Dror, Orin, and the Summertime Chubeza Team

 WHAT’S IN THIS WEEK’S BOXES?